jmongeon08/jmongeon08.github.io/README.md

-# Joël Mongeon | PhD Researcher in Bioresource Engineering
+# Joël Mongeon | PhD Researcher in Resilience Engineering of Complex Adaptive Systems

 Hello!
 I'm Joël Mongeon, a PhD Researcher in the Department of Bioresource Engineering at McGill University, working in the **Sustainable Agrifood Systems Engineering Lab (SASEL) Lab**.

 My core research centers around **supply chain optimization under network uncertainties** in global and local value chains.
-I focus on developing computational and mathematical models to enhance the resilience, sustainability and efficiency of trade systems via complex emergent insights.
-My research lies at the intersection between operations research, system dynamics, machine learning, and complexity science with a core focus on developing self-adaptive and robust decision-making models for sustainable and resilient value chain design.
+My research focuses on the development of computational and mathematical models to enhance the resilience, sustainability and efficiency of complex adaptive systems.
+My research lies at the intersection between operations research, robust optimization, machine learning, decision sciences and complexity science with a core focus on developing self-adaptive and robust decision-making models for sustainable and resilient system design.

-I develop quantitative and computation models that integrate uncertainty, real-world constraints, and causal relationship.
 Some of my most recent models that I am developing include the following:

-- **Sustainability-Resilience Quantification:** Leveraging graph theory and network analysis, hybrid LCA models and Markov chains to simultaneously model, compute and optimize the inherent sustainability-resilience trade-off of value chain operations across different value chain resilience stages.
+- **Sustainability-Resilience Quantification:** Leveraging graph theory and network analysis, stochastic LCA and robust optimization to simultaneously model, compute and optimize the inherent sustainability-resilience trade-offs of value chain operations.
-- **Stochastic Modeling & System Dynamics:** Employing probabilistic models (e.g., Bayesian Networks, Monte Carlo Sampling, and Agent-Based Modeling) within system dynamic models to simulate the cascading effects of disruptive events on value chains.
+- **Stochastic Modeling & System Dynamics:** Employing probabilistic models, advanced system dynamics and Agent-Based Modeling (differentiable ABM) to simulate the cascading effects of disruptive events on global food value chains.
-- **Prospective Network Topological Analysis:** Utilizing hypergraph theory and geospatial analysis to assess the impact of radical value chain topological shifts (e.g., protectionist trade policies) on value chain performance and resource competition.
+- **Prospective Network Topological Analysis:** Utilizing anticipatory modeling frameworks, supply chain reconfiguration learning curves, and network reconstruction models to assess the impact of radical supply chain topological shifts (e.g., protectionist trade policies) on supply chain resilience and sustainability.
-- **Value Chain Modeling and Optimization:** Leveraging insights from neural networks, multiobjective optimization, and time-series models to simulate and optimize value chain operations across multiple dynamic real-world constraints and performance objectives.
+- **Value Chain Modeling and Optimization:** Leveraging insights from graph neural networks, multi-objective robust optimization, and time-series models to simulate and optimize supply chain operations across multiple dynamics real-world constraints and performance objectives.
-- **Adaptive Decision-Making::** Developing hybrid machine learning frameworks to create proactive sustainable and resilient adaptation in value chain models.
+- **Adaptive Decision-Making::** Developing hybrid machine learning, robust decision making frameworks, and temporal MCDA models to create proactive sustainable and resilient adaptation strategies in supply chain models.
+- **Anticipatory Modeling & Complex Systems Theory:** Utilizing complex systems theory to model risk-averse transitions, integrating Fuzzy Cognitive Maps (FCM) and Causal Loop Mapping to develop anticipatory frameworks for systemic shifts.
+- **Advanced Decision Sciences & Creative Modeling:** Bridging non-compensatory decision-making with creative scenario-based modeling, such as Synthetic-MCDA and Game Theory Optimization, to simulate strategic interactions and human-centric choice behavior in complex environments.
+- **Physics-Based Graph Theory & Resilience Science:** Advancing the science of resilience through physics-derived principles, including Percolation Theory, p-Laplacian diffusion, and the application of superposition theory and hysteresis to model the structural integrity and recovery of supply chain networks.

 My work is motivated by the critical need to design intelligent, resilient and antifragile systems that can plan, adapt and reason under uncertainty to address various value chain challenges.
 ---
 ## 💻 Research Interests
-- Supply Chain Optimization & Logistics
+- Supply Chain Optimization
 - Stochastic and Robust Optimization
-- System Dynamics & Complex Socio-Technical and Socio-Ecological Systems
+- System Dynamics and Complex Socio-Technical and Socio-Ecological Systems
-- Graph Theory & Network Science
+- Graph Theory and Network Science
-- Bayesian Networks & Causal Inference
+- Life Cycle Assessment Refinement
+- Multi-Criteria Decision-Making
 - Evolutionary and Reinforcement Learning
-- Life Cycle Assessment Refinement
-- Multi-Criteria Decision Making
+- Prospective Scenario Modeling
+- Statistical Physics and Links to Complex Supply Chain Problems
+- Systems Thinking Models for Wicked Problems Analysis

 ## 🌐 My Academic Website